Younes Bakiz: AaB

 On deadline day, 31 August 2022, Bakiz joined fellow league club AaB on a deal until June 2026.
 He made his competitive debut for the club four days later, coming on as a substitute in the 74th minute for Allan Sousa in a 2–0 away win over Midtjylland.
 On 14 October, he scored his first goals for AaB, a brace, which secured a 2–0 victory against Lyngby.
 He scored another brace on 30 October against his former side Brøndby in AaB's 3–2 away loss.

+Silkeborg

+On 12 June 2024, Danish Superliga club Silkeborg announced the signing of Bakiz on a four-year contract.
+On 21 April 2025, Bakiz scored his 10th league goal and provided his 8th league assist of the season in a 4–0 away win against Vejle.